Sigurre/Kickstart/M1/1.1/README.md

 * All commands you invoke on a CLI are actually programs being run from a file somewhere on the machine.
 Even the most basic commands like `ls` (lists items in a directory) or `cd` (change directory) are programs.
 * Most commands accept one or more "arguments" when you invoke them.
 Depending on the purpose of the command they may be preceeded with one or two dashes (`-` or `--`), or they may just be standalone.
 	* Using `ls` as an example, we can run the program with the `-S` argument to sort the output by size (largest to smallest): `ls -S`
+	* Furthermore we can provide a directory as a standalone argument to list the files in that directory, rather than the directory we're currently in: `ls /Library`
 * The output of one command can be fed in to the input of another one via "piping".
 Ths is done with the pipe `|` symbol.
 	* This lets you chain the function of one program with another, like using `cat` to print the contents of a file to the shell, then "piping" it to the `grep` program to search for a particular word: `cat HelloWorld.txt | grep "dog"`
 * You can find more info on a command by checking its "man" page, or using the `--help` argument if the program has one.
 The man page (short for manual) can be accessed by prepending `man` to the command.
 For example, to see the man page for `ls` you would run `man ls`.
 To see the help page for `git` run `git --help`.
+* Pretty much all commands and programs will output a "return code" after they've run (usually silently).
+This can be used to determine if a program succesfully ran (`return [0]`) or not.
+	* Looking at `ls` again, we can check the return code to see if a directory exists or not.
+If we run `ls ~/Kickstart` the program will return `0` if it exists, and return `1` if it doesnt.

 Lastly here are the skills that you should be able to perform comfortably via a CLI in order to be succesful: